elementalcollision/GraphMemory-IDE/README.md

     participant Client
     participant Auth as Authentication
     participant API as MCP Server
+    participant Alert as Alert System
     participant Cache as Redis Cache
     participant Search as Vector Search
     participant DB as Kuzu GraphDB
+    participant Dashboard as Streamlit Dashboard
     participant Monitor as Monitoring

     Client->>Auth: Request with credentials